garrandall/popular-music-data/tracks/i-like-that-houston-chingy-nate-dogg-i-20.md

 Some of the niggas widin out
 Got me back against the wall
-Girl i like it (i like that)
+Girl I like it (i like that)
 While you feeling me burning in between on fighting temptation Coming over me (coming over me)
 I can feel the vibration (feel the vibration)
-Gettin off on me (whoa ooh whoa oh)
+Gettin off on me (whoa ohwhoa oh)
 Don't stop get ready drop
 Turn around and make it pop (pop)
 Ah just drop (drop)

-Whooa ooh whooa ooh whoa ooh whoaa
+Whooa ohwhooa oohhoa ohohoaa
 I like that
 I like that
 Girl twirk that back
 Whoa
 I like that
-I like that (whooa ooh whooa ooh whoa ooh whoaa)
+I like that (whooa ohwhooa oohhoa ohohoaa)
 Girl freak that back
 Whoa
 I like that